dekuNukem/duckyPad/duckyscript_info.md

 ```
 DEFAULTDELAY 100

-REM duckyPad will wait 100ms between each subsequent command
+// duckyPad will wait 100ms between each subsequent command
 ```

 ### DEFAULTCHARDELAY